 Myths About Tongue Condoms

 Tongue condoms aren’t just for people with vaginas.
 Tongue condoms can be used as a barrier between the mouth and the anus.
 Since people of all genders may enjoy anilingus, tongue condoms can be an important part of safe sex for everyone.
+Other myths about tongue condoms include:

 How to Try Tongue Condoms Safely

-The CDC recommends that anyone who may be concerned about STD transmission should use the appropriate condom when having sex.
+The CDC recommends that anyone who may be concerned about STD transmission use the appropriate condom when having sex.
 Oral sex has a similar risk of STD transmission as penetrative sex, so using tongue condoms correctly is an important aspect of having safe sex.

 Talking to Your Partner About Trying a Tongue Condom